 Dear members of the OpenAndroMaps community,

-another year is drawing to a close, already the fifth year for OAM.
+another year is drawing to a close, already the sixth year for OAM.

 I also like to thank all users who made the effort to register in our forum and give hints, suggestions and error reports.
 This is very important for us as we can be routine-blinded or just lack the time to test every map update for errors.
 Although our standard is and can only be absolutely professional, we do all this in our rare spare time and with only a tiny budget.

 Our goal is to sustain and enhance this project and ask you kindly to further support us.

 The OAM team wishes you all a merry christmas!

 Kommunikation from my side to the OpenAndroMaps community could – and should – be better (by far)

 A lot of improvements happened during 2017 – OAM is’nt on idle at all, we are working hard to improve, add new Features, include external Data, aso..